rocketlaunchr/remember-go/README.md

 ## Gob Register Errors

-The Redis storage driver stores the data in a `gob` encoded form.
+The Redis storage driver stores the data in a [`gob`](https://golang.org/pkg/encoding/gob/) encoded form.
 You have to register with the gob package the data type returned by the `SlowRetrieve` function.
 It can be done inside a `func init()`.
 Alternatively, you can set the `GobRegister` option to true.
 This will slightly impact concurrency performance however.

+## Other useful packages

+-   [dataframe-go](https://github.com/rocketlaunchr/remember-go) - Statistics and data manipulation
+-   [dbq](https://github.com/rocketlaunchr/dbq) - Zero boilerplate database operations for Go
+-   [igo](https://github.com/rocketlaunchr/igo) - A Go transpiler with cool new syntax such as `fordefer` (defer for for-loops)
+-   [mysql-go](https://github.com/rocketlaunchr/mysql-go) - Properly cancel slow MySQL queries
+-   [react](https://github.com/rocketlaunchr/react) - Build front end applications using Go

 #